Wuling Longka: Overview

-In May 2023, Wuling introduced another model in its van line, this time in the form of the large, flagship Longka.
-It took the form of a pickup truck with a box body, a vertical monocoque body, and a drive unit placed between the seats.
-The austere and simple passenger cabin featured an 8-inch multimedia screen mounted atop the cockpit.
+In May 2023, The Wuling introduced a new series in its product line, the Wuling Longka.
+The Wuling Longka is a 3.5 ton cab-over light truck only available with a single row cabin, and a drive unit placed between the seats.
+The interior cabin featured an 8-inch multimedia screen mounted atop the cockpit.

 The Longka is powered by a naturally aspirated, 2-liter gasoline engine producing 134 hp and a top speed limited to 105 km/h.
 The unit is paired exclusively with a 5-speed manual gearbox.